-A friend of mine came home one night around 10 pm.
+A friend of mine came home one night around 10 p.m.
 Before that night she never felt unsafe around her home.
 As she got out of her car, a figure pushed her back into the car and jumped across her to the passenger seat.
 He said he had a gun and would shoot her if she tried to get away.
 She was stunned and terrified.
 All she could think to say to him was, “Jesus loves and forgives you.”
 She said it over and over again.
 He yelled at her to drive.
 When they came to a stop sign he told her to turn right, which was dark and unpopulated.
-She looked left where there were tons of people.
-In a moment of clarity, she made a decision.
+To the left were tons of people.
 She threw the car in park and jumped out.
-As she ran screaming down the street she was waiting to hear the gunshots.
-Fortunately, they never came.
+As she ran screaming down the street she waited for gunshots that never came.
 She looked back and saw him running in the opposite direction.

 As women, we are vulnerable in a way men will never be.
 The reality is that we have to prepare our daughters, starting at a young age, for a number of scenarios that could easily turn into a dangerous situation.
-There are many predators and situations they need to be made aware of and plan for so that when the time comes they will be ready.
 Here are 7 threats to your daughter’s safety.

 1. Hotel Rooms